Harold Williams (linguist): Authority on Russian affairs

 Williams was always liberal in sharing his knowledge (the title of Tyrkova's biography of him is Cheerful Giver), and it was his many interests, broad and esoteric, that initially led to associations with eminent writers of the time, his friend Wells, Frank Swinnerton, and Hugh Walpole, associations that would develop into enduring friendships.
 In September 1914 Walpole arrived in Russia, and he met Williams in Petrograd.
 After the outbreak of war, both accompanied the Russian Army into the Carpathians.
 Williams was the only foreign correspondent to take part in Cossack raids penetrating over the Hungarian frontier.
 From there he dispatched to the British public authoritative reports on military, political and social conditions.
 Williams had changed his view on war; no trace of Tolstoyan belief in non-resistance remained.

 These reports enhanced Williams' reputation and revealed his prophetic vision, leading to him becoming the chief source of information for the British Embassy.
 He also became chief confidant to the British Ambassador Sir George Buchanan.

-Harold and Ariadna assisted the young Arthur Ransome when he arrived in Russia, as Harold thought he had the making of a good journalist and became a father-figure to him (see Brogan).
+Williams and Ariadna assisted the young Arthur Ransome when he arrived in Russia, as Williams thought he had the making of a good journalist and became a father-figure to him (see Brogan).
 Williams got him a job as Daily News correspondent.
 But they fell out with Ransome in 1918 over Allied intervention in Russia, which Ransome opposed in despatches and three books.